 You’re smart.
 But this isn’t about smart.
 Most of the people Stanford GSB rejects are smart (usually very smart).
 A person of average IQ may have enormous intellectual vitality, while a person with a stratospheric IQ may have scant intellectual vitality.
 Pretty much everyone uses their raw intellect, whatever its degree, in practical application – to get things done.
 People with intellectual vitality do that and more:

-• They nurture and refine their raw intellect to make it a force in itself, one that draws them to explore new and challenging territory.
+• They nurture and refine their raw intellect to make it a powerful force that draws them to explore new and challenging territory; to question and probe.
 They turn it into energy (something vital, as in – yes – vitality).
 Now that’s attitude!
 (Attitude being part of intellectual vitality, per the website.)
 No wonder Stanford wants it.

 Let’s parse it further.
 Here are 5 key components (separated for discussion purposes only, as they’re interconnected).

 When you encounter a new or challenging idea, you’re tantalized.
 You have to find out more.
 What does it really mean?
 Where did it come from?
 And how, and why?
 You relish ideas for their inherent meaning and for their potential implications; they’re alive to you.
 You value them as a new lens to see through.

 2. Dynamic, engaged mind.

 You’re always mentally comparing and contrasting, probing limits and boundaries, seeing overlaps between disparate points and differences between similar ones.
 To you, an event is not static, but rather part of a continuum, with a history to explore and future ramifications to consider.
 You never take things at face value!

 When you were a child, you probably were told you’re too curious.
 But curiosity underpins intellectual vitality.
 It drives you to learn more and more and more about something, to set off on thrilling learning journeys.
 (And you sometimes snag other people along for the ride!)

 4. The reasons behind what you believe and what you do.